This post is also available in: Persian

 - be prepared to submit to a medical exam and get a police check as part of your application process

-Once you have received your Quebec Selection Certificate, and have me all the criteria for the program, and settle in Quebec, you will also need to comply with the following conditions for at least 1 year, within 3 years of obtaining permanent resident status in Canada:
+Once you have received your Quebec Selection Certificate met the criteria for the program, and settle in Quebec, you must comply with the following conditions for at least 1 year, within 3 years of obtaining permanent residency in Canada:

-- employ a Quebec resident (other than yourself or an accompanying family member) on a permanent basis and for a minimum of 30 hours a week (agricultural entrepreneurs are exempt from this obligation)
+- employ a Quebec resident on a permanent basis and for a minimum of 30 hours a week (agricultural entrepreneurs are exempt from this obligation)

-- continue to be an active participant in the daily operations and management of the business, including planning, supervision and control of human, physical and financial resources
+- continue to be an active participant in the daily operations and management of the business

 This program is designed for those who are able to ‘create their own job’, based on their skills and experience in the workforce and in business.
 You must meet a number of criteria to be eligible for this program.
 You will be assessed on several factors, including the age of you and your spouse, amount of training, education and research you have that is relevant to your profession and settling in Quebec, your language skills, aspects of your background, skill set and work experience.
 You should already have obtained a Quebec Selection Certificate before applying to this program.